Akascape/Datamosher-Pro/Readme.md

 <br>You can try around changing the values from 50-100 and see the results, you can visit to view more examples about the advanced tab.
 <br>
 <br>➤More Info about this project:
-<br>The effects are all inspired from ItsKasper's tomato.py.
-But it can only handle .avi file structure but in Datamosher Pro you can use any video file type including mp4, avi, gif.
-The files are first converted to avi file using Imageio without losing any quality and then the effect is applied and then again the corrupted file is converted to stable file using the same process, so that the output file can be directly used by other softwares without any error.
+<br>The effects are all inspired from ItsKasper's tomato.py but it can only handle .avi file structure, but in Datamosher Pro you can use any video file type including mp4, avi, gif.
+The files are first converted to avi file using Imageio without losing any quality and then the effect is applied and then again the corrupted file is converted to stable version using the same process so that the output video can be directly used by other softwares without any error.
 A raw form option is also available if needed.
-You will not find this type of GUI program anywhere, so please don't misuse it.
-I hope there is no error in the software, but if you have any bug then raise an issue.
-Thanks!
+You will not find this type of GUI program anywhere, so please don't distribute it outside github.
+I hope there is no error in the software, but if you saw any bug then raise an issue. <br>Thanks!
+Made by Akash Bora (a.k.a Akascape).